emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `${.}`

   The template for transforming the incoming GCP PubSub message.
 By default, it will use JSON format to serialize inputs from the GCP PubSub message.
 Available fields are:
-<code>message_id</code>: the message ID assigned by GCP PubSub.
+`message_id`: the message ID assigned by GCP PubSub.
-<code>publish_time</code>: message timestamp assigned by GCP PubSub.
+`publish_time`: message timestamp assigned by GCP PubSub.
-<code>topic</code>: GCP PubSub topic.
+`topic`: GCP PubSub topic.
-<code>value</code>: the payload of the GCP PubSub message.
+`value`: the payload of the GCP PubSub message.
 Omitted if there's no payload.
-<code>attributes</code>: an object containing string key-value pairs.
+`attributes`: an object containing string key-value pairs.
 Omitted if there are no attributes.
-<code>ordering_key</code>: GCP PubSub message ordering key.
+`ordering_key`: GCP PubSub message ordering key.
 Omitted if there's none.